-Allergic rhinitis is caused when the body makes allergic antibody (IgE) to a substance such as pollen, house dust mites, cat, dog or moulds (called an allergen).
+is caused when the body makes allergic antibodies (IgE) to a substance such as pollen, house dust mites, all pets including birds, or moulds (these are known as allergens).
 In people sensitive to these allergens, exposure causes the release of chemicals from cells in the nasal passages, eyes or airways.
 This results in inflammation and irritation to the lining of the eyes, nose and throat.

 Grass pollen is the most common allergen, which affects sufferers at the specific times of the year when grass pollen is released (May–July).
-However, some people become allergic to tree or weed and shrub pollens, and will therefore be affected at different times of the year (February–June for trees; September and October for weeds).
-The patient who is allergic to tree, grass and weed pollens may suffer a very prolonged 'hayfever' season.
+However, some people become allergic to tree or weed and shrub pollens, and will therefore be affected at different times of the year (February–June for trees; June to September for weeds; peak time September and October for moulds, although present most of the year).
+The patient who is allergic to tree, grass and weed pollens may suffer a very prolonged 'hay fever' season.
 Rhinitis which occurs for only part of the year in this way is called seasonal allergic rhinitis.

 Symptoms that continue all year are called perennial allergic rhinitis and commonly relate to indoor allergens, such as house dust mites, pets and indoor moulds.

-In an attempt to rid the body of allergens, the immune system overreacts and releases chemicals (mediators) which cause inflammation.
+In response to exposure of an allergen the body’s immune system overreacts and releases chemicals (mediators) which cause inflammation.
 Some of these mediators (e.g. histamine) work quickly, causing sneezing, itching and runny nose.
 The eyes may also be affected, with itching, redness and watering (allergic conjunctivitis).
-Other mediators work more slowly, causing a blocked or stuffy nose, which may lead to headache and difficulty sleeping.
+Other mediators, cause a blocked or stuffy nose and sinuses, which may lead to headache and difficulty sleeping.

 Rhinitis is often regarded as a trivial problem but studies have shown that it severely affects people's quality of life.
 It disturbs sleep, impairs daytime concentration and the ability to carry out tasks, causes people to miss work or school, and has been shown to affect children’s school exam results.

 People who suffer rhinitis are at increased risk of developing asthma.
-Inflammation at one end of the airway (the nose) often spreads to the other end (the lungs), and this has led to the 'one airway' approach to treatment.
-Asthmatics who also suffer rhinitis have less severe asthma and less A&E and hospital admissions if their rhinitis is treated effectively.
+Inflammation at the beginning of the airway (the nose) frequently affects the lower airways leading to the lungs, and this has led to the 'one airway' approach to treatment.
+Many asthmatics also suffer rhinitis and their asthma is better controlled and they have and less A&E and hospital admissions if their rhinitis is treated effectively.

-Some people with pollen allergy (especially allergy to tree pollens) may be affected by cross-reactions between their pollen allergy and certain foods.
-For example, they may find that when eating certain fruits and vegetables, especially raw, they get an itchy mouth or throat.
+Some people with an allergy to pollens (especially tree pollens) may be affected by cross-reactions between their pollen allergy and certain foods.
+For example, they may find that when eating certain fruits, vegetables or tree nuts, especially raw, they get an itchy mouth or throat.
 See our factsheet Oral Allergy Syndrome for more details.